Common Bit Manipulation Techniques

 // Output: 1,4,3,2,1,4,3,2,1,4,3,2,1...

-We typically don't use this technique when writing our own code, but you might encounter it frequently when studying other code libraries.
-It’s good to have a basic understanding so you aren't confused when you see it.
+We usually don't use this technique when writing our own code, but it might often appear when studying other codebases.
+It's good to have an impression to avoid confusion later.

 The operation n & (n-1)